 Grace Hopper was a powerhouse of computational innovation and an undisputed trailblazer for women, both in her field and technology.

-This July, for the first time ever, Australia will be hosting the Hopper Down Under Celebration in honour of her legacy.
+In July 2019, for the first time ever, Australia hosted the Hopper Down Under Celebration in honour of her legacy.
 Created by women technologists, for women technologists, this inaugural conference is based on the AnitaB.org Grace Hopper Celebration, aimed to empower women in the Asia-Pacific region.

-The Australian National University and the College of Engineering and Computer Science is delighted to be supporting the inaugural Hopper Down Under celebration as a platinum sponsor.
+The Australian National University and the College of Engineering and Computer Science was delighted to support the inaugural Hopper Down Under celebration as a platinum sponsor.

 By Ellen Parsons